 For many felons looking to start over, the solution is starting a business.
 You avoid having to pass muster with corporate hiring managers and you get to take control of your life.

-But with limited financial resources, where can you get the money you need for your startup?
+But with limited financial resources, where can you get the startup money you need?
 Unfortunately, business grants for felons.
 There are limited grant options for felons but they do exist.
 Keep reading for some useful resources that will help you in your quest to start over.

 Many correctional facilities have programs that help inmates gain job skills that can also be useful in starting (and running) a small business.
 For example, you might be able to learn how to use Microsoft Office or take a culinary arts course.